FacilMap/facilmap/docs/src/developers/client/methods.md

 Result: <code>[Marker](./types.md#marker)</code>, the created marker with all its properties.
 Some style properties might be different than requested if the type enforces certain styles.

+If you don’t set the elevation of the marker, it will be determined on the server asynchronously.
+This means that the `ele` property of the returned marker will be `null`, but if you fetch the marker again a few seconds later, it will contain a number.
+When using the Socket API, you will receive this update in the form of a `marker` event.

 ## `updateMarker()`

 Client: `updateMarker(mapSlug, markerId, marker)` or `mapSubscription.updateMarker(markerId, marker)`\